Research Engineering

 Principal Research Engineer

-As the Principal Research Engineer for the Nevada System if Higher Education, Scotty specializes in strategic planning, management, and end-to-end application of technology to improve and accelerate scientific and research workflow.
+As Principal Research Engineer for the Nevada System of Higher Education, Scotty specializes in strategic planning, management, and end-to-end application of technology to improve and accelerate scientific and research workflow.
 Scotty’s strategic development plan for Nevada includes improving expertise in data acquisition, networking, research computing, data management, and software infrastructure.

 Garrett Blain-Castelli